 Are you looking for salaried person tax calculation and tax return preparation?
 Do you want to calculate your own tax and prepare tax return by yourself?

-Today, in this article, I will discuss with you step by step salaried person will calculation and tax return preparation.
+Today in this article, I will discuss with you the steps need to follow to calculate tax liability and return preparation.

 You may already know that if taxable income exceeds BDT 300,000 then he shall be eligible to pay tax.
 So, first we have to know how to calculate taxable income from salaries.

 When we will find out the taxable income from salaries then we will consider the investment allowance to calculate tax rebate.
 Tax rebate is very important for individual taxpayer as it reduces the tax liability significantly.